Healthy Homes Assessment Brown Owl

 • Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 in the underfloor, 1.3

-• Zone 2 – The rest area of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3
+• Zone 2 – the rest area of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 below floor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3

-Check out the complete details of this Healthy Homes insulation quality.
+See the full details of this Healthy Homes insulation standard.

 Brown Owl Moisture Ingress & Drainage

-Learn more about The Healthy Homes moisture ingress and drainage standard.
+Find out all the details of The Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection